15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/femalelivingspace/comments/1dofy4k/any_tips_on_how_to_improve_my_tiny_apartment/

-A sectional with an ottoman sits against the longest wall, maximizing seating without cutting the room in half. r/psychoticluxury adds an entry console with a large mirror against the opposite wall, which serves the practical purpose of creating a landing zone while the mirror reflects light and makes the space feel wider.
+An entry console with a large mirror sits against the opposite wall, serving the practical purpose of creating a landing zone.
+The mirror reflects light and makes the space feel wider, which is basically interior design witchcraft.

-Cream and beige tones throughout keep the narrow space from feeling like a tunnel.
-The pops of texture from throw pillows and the textured ottoman add interest.
-When you’re working with a challenging shape, embrace it rather than fighting it.
-This room succeeds because it works with its narrowness instead of trying to pretend it’s wider.
+When you’re working with a challenging shape, embrace it instead of fighting it.
+This room succeeds because it works with its narrowness instead of pretending it’s something it’s not.

 Decorative Wall Panels with Sectional Placement